rezarinaldi/eventmakers-dynacode/README.md

 ## Disclaimer

+> [!CAUTION]
-Starting from 18 February 2024, all the development will be moved into an one public organization under [DynaVent (@panjips/eventmakers)](https://github.com/panjips/eventmakers).
+> Starting from 18 February 2024, all the development will be moved into an one public organization under [DynaVent (@panjips/eventmakers)](https://github.com/panjips/eventmakers).

 ---